click-contrib/click_params/docs/usage/miscellaneous.md

 Two remarks compared to the last script.

 - The order of parameter types in the union is the order click will try to parse the value.
-- In the last two examples click was unable to parse because they were neither an integer or a string from allowed choices
+- In the last two examples click was unable to parse because they were neither an integer nor a string from allowed choices.